TALKING TO YOUR DOCTOR

 About interactions

-• “Can this new medicine conflict with my current medicines?”
+• “Can this new medicine interact with my current medicines?”

 • “Should I change the timing of any of my medicines?”